pranjnaybhardwaj/Energy_Trading_Analytics/README.md

 # Trading Analyst Energy Forecasting Demo

 A complete Python demo project simulating the responsibilities of a **Trading Analyst** in the renewable energy sector.
-This project combines forecasting, trading simulation, risk assessment, and data engineering to showcase practical knowledge aligned with roles like the one at Flogas Energy.
+This project combines forecasting, trading simulation, risk assessment, and data engineering to showcase practical knowledge.

 ## 🔧 Features